-After the Justice has reviewed the letters and resumes, a reasonable number of candidates will be selected for personal interview in Hartford at the applicant’s expense.
+After the Justices have reviewed the letters and resumes, a reasonable number of candidates will be selected for personal interview in Hartford at the applicant’s expense.

 Candidates for clerkships should understand that although they are hired by individual Justices, if such Justice becomes unavailable due to illness, retirement, or movement to another court, the clerk will be assigned to work for another Justice during the term of their clerkship.

 Application for Clerkships with the Appellate Court of Connecticut

 Notice: The Appellate Court does not offer

 summer internships.
 If you are interested in pursuing a clerkship with the

 Appellate Court upon graduation, please follow the instructions below.